Dani Sinha

 Dani Sinha (/ˈsɪnhɑː/) is a British broadcast journalist and presenter, best known for her work on BBC World News and South Today.
 Since 2015 she has worked as a presenter reporter for 5 News on Channel 5.

 Sinha studied French and Latin at the University of Bristol before taking a postgraduate diploma in broadcast journalism at City University London.

 Broadcasting career

-Sinha worked as a producer at BBC Radio Berkshire before actually presenting herself.
-In 2006 Sinha began presenting on BBC South Today. and has covered several major stories for both South Today and BBC News.
+Sinha worked as a producer at BBC Radio Berkshire before presenting herself.
+In 2006, Sinha began presenting on BBC South Today. and has covered several major stories for both South Today and BBC News.

 Sinha briefly joined BBC London in 2008 as a BBC London News presenter, before returning to South Today as a regular presenter, as well as doing occasional presenting for BBC London News, the BBC News Channel and BBC World News.
 In 2015 she moved to ITN to work as a presenter and reporter for 5 News.